Lauric acid

 Lauric acid, systematically dodecanoic acid, is a saturated fatty acid with a 12-carbon atom chain, thus having many properties of medium-chain fatty acids.
 It is a bright white, powdery solid with a faint odor of bay oil or soap.
 The salts and esters of lauric acid are known as laurates.
+Lauric acid accounts for nearly half of the fat in coconut oil and palm oil.